lm-sys/FastChat/README.md

 ### Vicuna-13B
 This conversion command needs around 60 GB of CPU RAM.
+If you do not have enough memory, you can create a large swap file that allows the operating system to automatically utilize the disk as virtual memory.
 ```bash
 python3 -m fastchat.model.apply_delta \
     --base /path/to/llama-13b \